Getting tested for coronavirus (COVID-19)

 You must book an appointment to get tested at one of these centres, they do not offer a drop-in service.
 Bookings are made via the gov.uk website or by phoning 119.
 If you need to drive to your appointment, parking is available nearby.

-- The former Radcliffe Pool car park, Blackburn Street, Radcliffe, M26 1NG
+- Radcliffe test site: Former Radcliffe Pool car park, Blackburn Street, Radcliffe, M26 1NG

-- Whitefield Library, Pinfold Lane, Whitefield, M45 7NY
+- Whitefield test site: Whitefield Library, Pinfold Lane, Whitefield, M45 7NY

-Please refer to the same advice for our walk-through testing centres in relation to travelling to and from the sites.
+Please refer to the same advice for our walk-through testing centre in relation to travelling to and from the sites.

 The test involves wiping a large cotton bud at the back of your throat and around the inside of one of the nostrils in your nose (you will do this yourself and full instructions will be given).